consistent-milk12/docs-md/README.md

 ## Current Limitations

-Being honest about what doesn't work yet:
+To be honest, it's currently good enough for my use cases.
+There are some formatting issues here and there.
+I haven't tested it out on any EXTREMELY LARGE repo yet - should probably be fine though.

 - **External re-exports** - If a crate re-exports something from a dependency that isn't in your JSON files, we can't link to it.
 You'll see the re-export but not the full documentation.
+Workaround: include all dependency JSON files in `--dir`.
 - **Duplicate headings** - Some crates start their docs with `# Crate Name`, which duplicates our generated heading.
+Basic mitigation exists for exact matches, but edge cases remain.
 - **No incremental builds** - Regenerates everything every time.
 Fine for most crates, slow for huge workspaces.
+Use `just quick` to skip cargo clean.
+- **Reference link conversion** - Markdown reference links like `[text][ref]` may get incorrectly processed in rare cases.
+- **Cross-crate impl lookup** - When rendering re-exported types, impl blocks from the source crate might not be found in edge cases.

 ## What's In Development

-- **Duplicate title stripping** - Detect and remove redundant `# Title` lines from crate docs
 - **Crate graph visualization** - Show dependency relationships between crates
 - Cargo subcommand (`cargo docs-md`)
 - Incremental generation